Ben Aguiñaga's practice focuses on constitutional, appellate, and complex civil matters before litigation begins and through appeal.

 - Louisiana State University (J.D. summa cum laude 2015; Valedictorian; Production Editor, Louisiana Law Review; Champion: Tullis Moot Court Competition and Chancellor's Cup Moot Court Competition); Baylor University (B.A. in Political Science and Philosophy cum laude 2012, with minors in Mathematics and History; Honors Program Scholar with distinction)

-- District of Columbia, Texas, and U.S. Court of Appeals for the Fifth Circuit
+- District of Columbia, Texas, U.S. Court of Appeals for the Fifth Circuit, and U.S. Supreme Court

 - Chief of Staff and Counsel, Civil Rights Division, U.S. Department of Justice (2017-2018)